 The Company uses Adjusted Operating Margin as a consistent factor leading to higher enterprise values across business cycles.
-When cyclical demand for our products declines, management is motivated to use price discipline so
+When cyclical demand for our products declines, management is motivated to use price discipline so that when demand recovers, earnings are maximized.
+We use Adjusted ROIC as a metric to promote efficient use of our capital and assets.
+Strict management of working capital, attractive returns from capital expenditures and efficient use of fixed assets are all critical components for ensuring long-term enterprise value.
+The use of ROIC as a metric incorporates all of these factors.

 The PSU design outlined in the table above represents a change to the Company's 2015 program.
-Beginning with the 2016 - 2018 cycle (granted in February 2016), the Company assesses three-year average performance relative to three-year average performance targets.
+Beginning with the 2016-2018 cycle (granted in February 2016), the Company assesses three-year average performance relative to three-year average performance targets.
 Our prior practice assessed performance based on achievement relative to targets specific to the third and final year in the three-year performance cycle (for example, the performance goals for our PSUs granted in 2016 are specific to 2018 performance).
 We made this change in order to better accommodate performance volatility in our industry, so that results from no single year's performance will have undue impact on ultimate compensation received.